MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 ---
-description: Make your PWA more discoverable by publishing in the Microsoft Store
 title: Publish a Progressive Web App in the Microsoft Store
+description: Make your PWA more discoverable by publishing in the Microsoft Store.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 08/09/2021